We've compiled more than 500 marketing terms every marketer should know!

 Have you ever felt like you don't understand exactly what you're hearing in a meeting?
-Or that you're working on an article and a marketing activity or keyword comes up that you've never heard before?
-Do you want to innovate your initiatives in your marketing plan and you don't know how?
+Or that you're working on an article or marketing activity and a buzzword comes up that you've never heard before?
+Do you want to innovate your initiatives in your marketing plan but you don't know how?
 You’re not the only one.

-Let us know if there is a marketing term used that doesn't quite fit or if a relevant term within marketing is missing, or if there is a grammatical error!
-This is a sales and marketing glossary written by marketers for marketers, not by experts in each of these fields, and we may have missed or mixed up some terms or keywords.
+Let us know if there is a marketing term used that doesn't quite fit or if a relevant term within marketing is missing!
+This is a sales and marketing glossary written by marketers for marketers.
+We are not experts in each of these fields, and we may have missed or mixed up some terms or keywords.

 Hope you like it! 💥

-Add this dictionary to your Favorites in Notion or in your Web browser to access easily to +500 marketing terms and expressions.
+Add this dictionary to your Favorites in Notion to access for free easily to +500 marketing terms and expressions.

-Check out some of the marketing terms to know in 2023 on our wiki:
+Check out some of the marketing terms from our dictionary:

 Customer Experience: Related to customer marketing.
 A customer's perception of their experience with a brand or organization over time.
 This results from every interaction they have from the website to customer service to purchasing a product or service.